Skip to main content

 Can a Christmas message be funny?
 Toggle answer

 Yes, if the relationship can carry it.
-Keep the joke light and avoid anything about family tension, money, religion, grief or personal struggles unless you know the person very well.
+Keep the joke light and avoid anything about family tension, money, religion, grief, or personal struggles unless you know the person very well.

 TL;DR - Make the Christmas Message Fit the Person

 Match the message to the relationship first.
-A family card can carry warmth, a client greeting needs restraint, a religious wish needs the right recipient, and a funny text only works when the joke feels safe.
+A family card can carry warmth, a client greeting needs restraint, a religious wish needs the right recipient, and a funny text only works when the humor feels safe.